jtlung/Juicy-Brick-Breaker/README.md

 Tweening of bricks on hit
 Tweening of ball as it moves
 Particles on bounce
-Paddle is tweened when hit
-Bricks are tweened when hit
+Screenshake pretty much any time the ball hits something Paddle is tweened backwards based off ball velocity when hit Bricks are tweened backwards when hit
-Bricks change faces when hit or a brick near them is hit
+Bricks are tweened radially away based on velocity of ball when a brick is hit Bricks change faces when hit and when a brick near them is hit Bricks with a worried look return to normal after a few seconds

 ## References